decretist/ICMCL17/proceedings/ICMCL17.markdown

-libraries, packages, and toolkits that provide an extremely versatile set of software building blocks that can be called upon to perform a wide range of natural language processing functions, like part-of-speech tagging or lemmatization, in a Python program.[^11] They are based on large language models (LLMs) trained using machine learning techniques on annotated corpora of texts in the target language.
+libraries, packages, and toolkits that provide an extremely versatile set of software building blocks that can be called upon to perform a wide range of natural language processing functions, like part-of-speech tagging or lemmatization, in a Python program.[^11] These programs are based on large language models (LLMs) trained using machine learning techniques on annotated corpora of texts in the target language.
 In this case, PIE uses a model trained on the LASLA corpus of 2.5 million words or tokens of classical Latin, each annotated with lemma, part of speech, and other morphological and syntactic information.
 Once the PIE lemmatization environment had been set up, I wrote a Python program that used PIE first to create separate lists of every lemma found in the first- and second-recension *dicta* and then to compare the two lists to identify lemmas that appear only in the second-recension *dicta*.
 The program produced a list of 725 unique lemmas present only in second-recension *dicta*.[^12]

 An understanding of whether an idea or topic is present in, or absent from, a selection of text can almost never be arrived at based on the